CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.5.2 Microsoft Exchange and Outlook.txt

 It MUST be decided with which systems and application components, as well as in which hierarchical gradation the Microsoft Exchange infrastructure should be realized.
 The selection MUST also decide whether to run the systems as a cloud or local service.

 #### APP.5.2.A3 Authorization Management
 For the systems of the Microsoft Exchange infrastructure, a correction concept MUST be created, suitably documented and applied.
-The privileged users as well as the administrators MUST only have as many authorizations as is necessary for the task fulfillment (minimum principle).
+The privileged users as well as the administrators MUST only have as many authorizations as are necessary for the task fulfillment (minimum principle).
 It MUST be checked on a regular basis to see if the allocated rights are still appropriate.

 #### APP.5.2.A4 Access rights to Microsoft Exchange objects